 The Office 365 Optimization features adhere to the Microsoft Office 365 Network Connectivity Principles, to optimize Office 365.
 Office 365 is provided as a service through several service endpoints (front doors) located globally.
-To achieve optimal user experience for Office 365 traffic, Microsoft recommends redirecting Office365 traffic directly to the Internet from branch environments and avoiding practices such as backhauling to a central proxy.
-This is because Office 365 traffic such as Outlook, Word, and so on are sensitive to latency and backhauling traffic introduces additional latency resulting in poor user experience.
+To achieve optimal user experience for Office 365 traffic, Microsoft recommends redirecting Office365 traffic directly to the Internet from branch environments.
+Avoid practices such as backhauling to a central proxy.
+Office 365 traffic such as Outlook, Word are sensitive to latency and backhauling traffic introduces more latency resulting in poor user experience.
 Citrix SD-WAN allows you to configure policies to break out Office 365 traffic to the Internet.

 Office 365 endpoints